-Choosing the Right Amp or Sub for Your Vehicle
+Choosing the Right Amp for your Vehicle

 Every vehicle has an amplifier of some sort, but most aren’t external.
 The vast majority of these amps are built into head units, and they typically aren’t much to write home about.
 If you’ve ever cranked up the volume on the stereo and noticed a lot of distortion, one of the main culprits is an under powered, built-in amp.
 The power-handling characteristics of your speakers also come into play, but a good amp can do wonders even in a stock setup.